-We quickly established that we didn’t agree with Morris’s conclusions and I have been annotating the book in pencil to warn future potential readers.
-Com on, where’s that Bollyrobics DVD?
-However, when you bear witness to some of the reactive articles in the media, read posts on Facebook and consider some of the shortsighted actions of politicians, it seems that there are many who would agree with him.
+We’ve quickly established that we don’t agree with Morris’ conclusions and I have been annotating the book in pencil to warn future, potential readers.
+Come on, where’s that Bollyrobics DVD?
+However, when you bear witness to some of the reactive articles in the media, read posts on Facebook, and consider some of the short-sighted actions of politicians, it seems that there are many who would agree with him.
 Is this really where we are?
 Put some Tellier on for god’s sake, man.

 “Mate, I know that you’re a lefty and that you don’t think we should be getting involved in any kind of bombing full stop, but to discover this morning what Assad has done to his own people, he has surely crossed a line here?
 Can I ask, what would Assad have to do for you to feel that UK intervention would be justified?”

-In an earlier post, I discussed that the chain of events; input, process, impulse and action ‘runs our lives much more than we’d like to believe’.
-Our responses and actions towards events can be rooted in motivations from our unconscious or can be somewhat automated from previous responses.
-By bringing awareness to the inputs and processes, then recognizing the impulses we can change the outcome.
+In an earlier post, I discussed that a chain of events: input, process, impulse and action, ‘runs our lives much more than we’d like to believe’.
+Our responses and actions towards events can be rooted in motivations from our unconscious, or, can be somewhat automated from previous responses.
+By bringing awareness to the inputs and processes, then recognizing the impulses, we can change the outcome.
 Imagine our entire species behaving this way?

 “Brains are rewriting themselves all the time.
 As a parent, this both terrifies me and liberates me.
-Every single thing I am doing next is shaping their brain and crafting who they are and who they have the capacity to become.
+Every single thing I’m doing next is shaping their brain and crafting who they are and who they have the capacity to become.
 It’s a lot of responsibility. ”